Broadband with no credit check

 Broadband providers that don’t do credit checks

 There’s only one major provider out there with a credit-check-free broadband package: BT.
 Its BT Basic package offers discounted line rental and broadband for anyone on certain benefits, with low income, or taking out a state pension.
-It’s got speeds up to 17Mb, and a rather low download limit of 12GB per month.
+It’s got average speeds of 10Mb, and a rather low download limit of 12GB per month.
 You can sign up to BT Basic via BT’s website.

-Not everyone qualifies for that, though - and if you want unlimited downloads or fibre optic BT Infinity, you’ll need to pass a credit check.
+Not everyone qualifies for that, though - and if you want unlimited downloads or BT fibre optic broadband, you’ll need to pass a credit check.

 Unfortunately, all other broadband providers will check your credit before accepting you as a customer too.